andrewkang1106/RabbitMQ-basic-messaging-app/README.md

 * EmitLog.java works with ReceiveLogs.java

-Producer - Consumer
+Producer - Consumer  (Nameless exchange)
 * -implemented basic functionality so that messages can be sent and received.

-NewTask - Worker (Work Queue)
+NewTask - Worker (Work Queue with default exchange)
 * implemented round-robin work queue so that multiple workers can pick up messages from the queue in sequential order (still one task per worker).

-EmitLog - ReceiveLogs (Publish/Subscribe AKA Fanout)
+EmitLog - ReceiveLogs (Publish/Subscribe - Fanout exchange)
 * Implemented version in which a message will be delivered to multiple consumers

 Routing (Receiving messages selectively)